aplteam/Cider/docs/Cider-User-Guide.md

 A>
 A> If you work frequently on a project, entering the (potentially long) path over and over again can be tiresome.
 A>
-A> In such cases you can assign an alias like this:
+A> In such cases, you can assign an alias like this:
+A>
 A> ```
 A> ]Cider.CreateProject /path/2/project -alias=foo
 A> ```